rgieseke/textadept-python/readme.md

 ### Python module for the Textadept editor

-This is an early version, there are certainly bugs and things might change...
+This is an early version, there are likely bugs and things might change...

 Generate auto-completion info by running the `adeptsensedoc.py` script in the scripts folder: